PAINTING THE PROM

 PAINTING the PROM is a community-led project to decorate St Leonards seafront, as a way to encourage people to feel more connected, proud and invested in the place they live, whilst providing vital economic support to local artists.

-PTP is conceived and organised by St Leonards residents Will Stevens, along with a Sounding Board of local residents: Ann Tucker, Rosie Cooper, Alison Cooper, Harriet McMorrow, Alex Marden and Pip Johnson.
+PTP is conceived and organised by St Leonards residents Will Stevens, along with a Working Group of local residents: Ann Tucker, Rosie Cooper, Alison Cooper, Harriet McMorrow, Alex Marden and Pip Johnson.
+The project was further assisted by Kathryn Johnson.

 The Mural images above were taken by Chloe Dewe Mathews